Silvestre08/Microservices/Messaging/README.md

 ```

 If we do not specify a time to live, the validity of the message is going to be infinite, being this the default behavior of rabbitmq.

+### Worker Projects

+When designing a system with asynchronous messging, scaling is one of the most important factors to take into account.
+When millions of messages are being sent and consumed, it is important that the system components are able to scale up and down ir order to process those messages.
+So it is common to have consumers setup as backgroud workers, so that apis do not need to scale as well.
+Lets setup a worker project and listen to our order created event.
+Lets call that project AdminNotification.Worker.
+We will now have competing consumers.
+When we post new orders we will verify that the consumer that will react to the message will alternate: first, the order api, second the worker service, then we will be back to the orders api, and so on.
+This behavior is called competing consumers.
+At the end of the queue, we have two consumers that take turns on handling message load.
+This is a useful behavior for system scalling, when we have many instances of the consumers taking turns in processing the messages.
+Mass transit promotes the idea of one queue one consumer, but this option to scale can become in handy.

+### Commands

+So far we've seen events being sent as notifications.
+We can also have commands: tell the consumer to do something.